AntitheticalElysium/KRAFT/README.md

 ## 3. Methodology

-The project follows a structured approach, divided into several key stages implemented across Jupyter notebooks.

 ### Data Preprocessing & Preparation (Notebook `1_Data_Preparation.ipynb`)

 This notebook is responsible for transforming the raw KuaiRec data into a format suitable for modeling and evaluation.